Kibale National Park

 Other primates include the black-and-white colobus, l’hoest monkey, red-tailed monkey, blue monkey, grey-cheeked mangabey, olive baboon, vervet, potto and two species of bush babies.

-With 250 butterfly species, 70 reptiles & amphibians and a conservative estimate of 375 species of birds, every inch of this forest teems with life.
+With 250 butterfly species, 70 reptiles & amphibians and a conservative estimate of 370 species of birds (including 23 Albertine Rift endemics), every inch of this forest teems with life.

-Within its 300 square miles lies the last remaining significant tract of pre-montane forest on the African continent, where 351 tree species can be found, yet remarkably 23% of this park, famed for its forests, is open savanna where even lions and other plains animals can be found.
-Two sister parks to the West, Semliki-Tooro Reserve & Semuliki National Park, and one to the East, the Katonga Reserve, complete the Kibale Conservation Area.
+Within its 300 square miles lies the last remaining significant tract of pre-montane forest on the African continent, where 350 tree species can be found, yet remarkably 23% of this park, famed for its forests, is open savanna where even lions and other plains animals can be found.
+Semliki-Tooro Reserve, Semuliki National Park and the Katonga Reserve, complete the Kibale Conservation Area.

 It is the mission of the New Nature Foundation to reconcile the needs of the people with the protection of the forest.
 Through leadership, mentoring, education and empowerment, we are re-writing the story of community conservation.